 All materials must be in English.
 We prefer that electronic text be submitted as PDF files.
 The entries will be judged on a variety of dimensions, including the importance and relevance for statistical practice of the tasks performed by the software, ease of use, clarity of description, elegance and availability for use by the statistical community.
 Preference will be given to those entries that are grounded in software design rather than calculation.
 The decision of the award committee is final.

-All application materials MUST BE RECEIVED by 5:00pm EST, Friday, December 15, 2017.
-The submission window will be open at http://asa.stat.uconn.edu on December 1, 2017.
-Questions are to be emailed to Professor Jun Yan.
+All application materials MUST BE RECEIVED by 5:00 PM EST, Thursday, December 15, 2022.
+The submission window will be open at http://asa.stat.uconn.edu on December 1, 2022.
+Award announcements will be made by January 15, 2023.
+Questions are to be emailed to Professor Raymond Wong.

 Department of Statistics

 Texas A&M University